anthonyblackham/flexible-jekyll/_posts/2022-01-16-tonga-eruption.markdown

 ![Tonga Comparison]({{site.baseurl}}/assets/img/tonga-comparison.png)

-Reuters also made some interesting visualizations on [lightning strikes](https://graphics.reuters.com/TONGA-VOLCANO/LIGHTNING/zgpomjdbypd/) and the [scale](https://graphics.reuters.com/TONGA-VOLCANO/lgpdwjyqbvo/) of the eruption.
-Nasa also generated some [animations](https://svs.gsfc.nasa.gov/4726) of the formation of the island prior to the eruption.
+Reuters made some interesting visualizations on [lightning strikes](https://graphics.reuters.com/TONGA-VOLCANO/LIGHTNING/zgpomjdbypd/) and the [scale](https://graphics.reuters.com/TONGA-VOLCANO/lgpdwjyqbvo/) of the eruption.
+Nasa generated some [animations](https://svs.gsfc.nasa.gov/4726) of the formation of the island prior to the eruption.
+The plume went as high as [36 miles.](https://earthobservatory.nasa.gov/images/149474/tonga-volcano-plume-reached-the-mesosphere)